5 Inquiry

 5.3 Independence

-These reflections on the nature of inquiry help tidy up a loose end from Normative Externalism (Weatherson 2019).
+These reflections on the nature of inquiry help tidy up a loose end from Normative Externalism (Weatherson, 2019).
 In that book I argued against David Christensen’s Independence principle, but I didn’t offer a fully satisfactory explanation for why the principle should seem plausible.
 Here’s the principle in question.

-Independence: In evaluating the epistemic credentials of another’s expressed belief about P, in order to determine how (or whether) to modify my own belief about P, I should do so in a way that doesn’t rely on the reasoning behind my initial belief about P. (Christensen 2011, 1–2).
+Independence: In evaluating the epistemic credentials of another’s expressed belief about P, in order to determine how (or whether) to modify my own belief about P, I should do so in a way that doesn’t rely on the reasoning behind my initial belief about P. (Christensen, 2011: 1–2).

-4 The picture I’m about to give is really similar to the one laid out by Andy Egan (2008).
+6 The picture I’m about to give is really similar to the one laid out by Andy Egan (2008).
 We’re interested in different kinds of cases, but the idea that a cognitive system might work best by allowing one part to check on another using just the evidence the first part has endorsed is one I’m just taking from him.
 If I’d seen this connection when writing Normative Externalism I would have connected it to the discussion of Madisonian moral psychology in part I of that book.

 Peer disagreement, or really any other kind of higher order evidence, gives a thinker a reason to conduct an inquiry into whether their earlier thinking was correct.
-And not just that, it gives them reason to conduct an inquiry that is restricted in a particular way.
+Further, it gives them reason to conduct an inquiry that is restricted in a particular way.
 The restriction is that they should not rely on the reasoning from their earlier thinking.
 Putting those two things together, we get that disagreement about p gives someone who believes p reason to inquire into p using a different approach, any different approach, from what they previously used.

 Once we’ve got a principle about reasons, we could try formulating this as a defeasible rule.
 It’s plausible that one should adopt the defeasible rule of conducting such an inquiry whenever one sees a disagreement, or some other kind of potentially defeating higher-order evidence.
-And as long as one builds enough into the defeasibility clause, such a rule won’t be subject to the counterexamples I described, or the ones that have caused Christensen (2019) to have second thoughts about the right formulation of the rule.
+As long as one builds enough into the defeasibility clause, such a rule won’t be subject to the counterexamples I described, or the ones that have caused Christensen (2019) to have second thoughts about the right formulation of the rule.
 After all, every counterexample will naturally fall into the defeasibility clause.

 But why should one conduct a restricted inquiry here?
 Given the stakes, we’re trying to work out whether we’ve got ourselves into a bad epistemic state, shouldn’t we through everything we have at the problem?
 That would be bad, since Independence expressly bars the thinker from using some of the tools at their disposal.
 It requires them to not do the same kind of inquiry they did before, which presumably was the one they thought best suited to the problem.
 That’s a big restriction, and needs some justification.
 I can offer two kinds of justification, not entirely distinct.